Kaliguth/kali-shell-project/README.md

 The function creates the `file` variable and attempts to open the file in read mode.</br>

-Finally, the function prints the contents of the file character by characters and closes it.
+Finally, the function prints the contents of the file character by characters and closes it.</br>

+This function is used when the input starts with `read`.

 </br>